camilla1219/DNDProject/Project Formulation & Requirements.md

 * Users must be able to reset their password via username.

 ### Survey Creation:
-* Users should be able to create new surveys from their dashboard.
+* As a user, I want to be able to create new surveys from the dashboard or home page, so that I can be efficient and fast.
-* Surveys should have a customizable title, description, and cover image .
+* As a user, I want for surveys to have a customizable title, description, and cover image, so that I can personalize the seurvey to my needs, requirements and topics.
-* Users can define different types of questions:
+* As a user, I want to define different types of questions, so that I can diferentiate between quantitative or qualititative questions.
-* Allow users to set optional or required questions.
+* As a user, I want to be allowed to set optional or required questions, so that I can allow certain questions to be skipped if they are optional or force certain questions to be answered if they are obligatory or needed.

 ### Survey Distribution:
 * As a user I would like to share my surveys via a unique URL so that I can easily share my surveys and gather more answers.